 I am an Environmental Scientist by Pablo de Olavide University and hold a Master Degree in Biological Sciences from the University of Amsterdam.
 I work as an ecologist at the University of Granada since January 2016.

 My work consists basically in the management and justification of the projects in which we are involved.
-I worked previously in the Department of Ecology (Faculty of Sciences) and in the Department of Zoology (Faculty of Sciences).
+I worked previously in the Department of Ecology and in the Department of Zoology (Faculty of Sciences).